qwqcode/qwqcode/README.md

 ### Something about me

-- 🛤 I’m currently studying in an ordinary common high school as a senior three student in China.
 - ⚔️ I'm addicted to computer science and various digital-related products and technologies.
 - 🌅 I also love photography and design, anime and music.
 - 💦 I'm always sleepy (or you can buy me boba to wake me up!)